davidosomething/dotfiles/mac/README.md

 ### Install from brew

-Stuff from [bootstrap/mac/brew.sh](../bootstrap/mac/brew.sh) as desired.
+Install packages from [bootstrap/mac/brew.sh](../bootstrap/mac/brew.sh) as desired.
+Some things may already be installed (e.g. should have installed openssh already).

 ### Install from cask